 The GMAT is administered by the Graduate Management Admission Council (GMAC) and can be taken year-round at testing centres around the world.
 Candidates can take the GMAT up to five times in a 12-month period, with a minimum of 16 days between attempts.
 Candidates can also choose to send their scores to up to five graduate programs of their choice.

-Also read: What are the GRE exam dates and fees for 2023?
+Also read: GRE Test dates and fees

 GRE